Saving water is important in terms of helping the environment, but in comparison it’s gas and electricity where you can save the real money.

 3. Use energy efficient light bulbs

-Over the course of the lifetime you can save £50 per bulb.
+Over the course of their lifetime you can save £50 per bulb.
 Turn them off when you leave the room.

 4. Wash clothes in colder water